 The prices of these cameras greatly depend on their features, brand, extra accessories, etc.

 You can get a basic auto-tracking camera for around $50.
 To get ones with facial recognition, you might need to budget in the range of $400 for those.
-For the more advanced products, you may have to shell out a couple of thousands for one.
+For the more advanced products, you may have to shell out a couple of thousand for one.

 What is intelligent tracking on a camera?

 Intelligence tracking in cameras is a step further from the regular auto-tracking cameras.
 These cameras use AI algorithms to track, identify, and detect people and vehicles.

 Security system cameras with intelligence tracking also alert their owners' devices on certain cues.
 These could be when someone enters the house, or a suspicious stranger has been spotted in the vicinity.

 Everyone wants to keep their home/business as safe as possible.
 Although security cameras with regular motion sensors can be useful, it is worth upgrading to auto-tracking cameras if you can afford it.